partha-md/PRODIGY_DS_02/README.md

 # PRODIGY_DS_02
-This is my the 2nd task of my Prodigy Infotech internship (1st subimission)
+This is the 2nd task of my Prodigy Infotech Data Science internship (1st subimission)